Agency 13: Intellectual Property

 Design patent | Issued to protect the unique aesthetic qualities of a product | 15 years after filing |

-Plant patent | Issued to developers of asexually propagated plants | 20 years after filing |
+plant patent | Issued to developers of asexually propagated plants | 20 years after filing |

-Roles of the agency
+Roles of the IP Agency

 - Facilitate innovation